ptrpl4/bash-mac/leftovers/hard/raspberry-pi.md

 # get url to connect
 rpi-connect signin

-# confirm url in account
+# then confirm url in account

 ```

 ## soft